NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-Localized-Packages.markdown

 ## Satellite Package Approach

-Many product teams at Microsoft have opted for the satellite package approach where the localized experience is provided from a separate package.
+The satellite package approach allows you to separate your localized resources from your runtime assemblies, much like the .NET Framework supports satellite assemblies.
 Here is a sample package structure that includes all of the packages involved.

 **__SuperAwesomeness.1.0.0.nupkg__**